Chapter Twenty-Seven: Criminal Hero

 "Isn't it always time to tease you?"
 Maya asked curiously.

 Itsuki broke the ice covering his bow and pulled back the string, pointing it at the Shadow who remained silent.
 "Who do you think you are, threatening me and calling me the criminal here," Itsuki calmly asked.
 These Shadows were only NPC's, just like his friends.
 But unlike those Shadows, these NPC's cared for him in a way that almost felt real.
 He wasn't going to let them down.
 "You're obviously the criminals.
-If you're going to act just like all those nobles, claiming that such atrocities can be committed because of your beliefs, then I will punish you, here and now."
+If you're going to act just like all those nobles, claiming that such atrocities can be committed because of your beliefs, then I am not afraid to punish you here and now.
+You won't be escaping here with your lives."
 His bow started to emit a sinister aura again.

 "I guess we have no choice.
 But to consider your whole party traitors as well."
 The Shadow calmly said.